| 1. Introduction | 2. Process Actions | 3. Backus Naur Form |

 | PA Element | Description |

-| Time | Time of PA request emission and Time of PA request execution. |
+| Time | Time of PA Request emission and Time of PA Request execution. |

-| RQ-Complements | The characters of one or more prepositions: Nil, At, From, To, or With each followed by Item (ID or the Item) or ProcessID. |
+| RQ-Complements | The characters of one or more prepositions: Nil, At, From, To, or With each followed – when present – by an Item (ID or the Item) or Process (ID of the Process). |

 Process Action Response